airr-community/common-repo-wg/recommendations.md

 **Next Step**: The AIRR Community will need to work with funders and publishers to establish mechanisms for compliance with these recommendations.

-**Next Step**: The AIRR Community should work to develop consistent consent documents that are compliant with best practices for the broad sharing of AIRR data.

 **Next Step**: The AIRR CRWG will continue to work collaboratively with the other Working Groups to maintain and extend: